 Yarmouth, Nova Scotia, Canada is situated on the shores of the Bay of Fundy at the doorstep to Canada`s largest fishing and lobster marine eco system.
 The community is within many popular sandy beaches, and lighthouses on the southern tip of Nova Scotia.

-Activities most enjoyed in the community and surrounding areas include fishing, boating, sailing, ocean kayaking, walking tours, sightseeing, birding, wildlife watching, swimming, star gazing, beachcombing, camping, and golfing.
+Activity attractions most enjoyed in the community and surrounding areas include fishing, boating, sailing, ocean kayaking, walking tours, sightseeing, canoeing, birding (birdwatching), wildlife watching, swimming, star gazing, beachcombing, camping, biking and golfing.

-Some of the attractions, museums and cultural venues in Yarmouth, Nova Scotia and the surrounding regions includes the Art Gallery of Nova Scotia, Yarmouth County Museum & Archives, Cape Forchu Lightstation Museum, W. Lawrence Sweeney Fisheries Museum, and the Firefighters' Museum of Nova Scotia.
+The best venues for travellers to enjoy museums, historic sites, art, music and/or theatre in and around Yarmouth, Nova Scotia, Canada includes the Art Gallery of Nova Scotia, Yarmouth County Museum & Archives, Cape Forchu Lightstation Museum, Murray Manor Art & Culture House, W. Lawrence Sweeney Fisheries Museum, and the Firefighters' Museum of Nova Scotia.

-Services important in and around the community of Yarmouth include accommodations (hotel, motel, inn, resorts, vacation homes, bed and breakfast), campground, pubs, gift shops, restaurants, coffee houses, gas stations, grocery stores, liquor store, cell service, internet, as well as, transportation serices like taxi, marina and ferry (connecting to Portland ME, USA).
+What type of places to stay are there available in Yarmouth, NS?
+The types of accommodations to stay with include hotels, motels, inns, resorts, vacation homes, bed and breakfasts and campground.
+Important services and amenities for travelers when exploring in and around Yarmouth Canada includes guides, tours, attractions, pubs, gift shops, restaurants, coffee houses, gas stations, grocery stores, liquor store, cell service, internet, as well as, transportation serices like taxi, marina and ferry (connecting to Portland ME, USA).